Fan Trained Fruit Trees for Sale

 Fan trained fruit trees are useful for situations where space is limited or as a decorative feature on walls and fences.
 Fruit trees requiring warm sheltered conditions or shelter from rain such as apricots and peaches are often grown as fans on warm south facing walls.

-A classical fan trained tree consists of a short clear trunk of no more than 18 inches (0.5 m) which splits into two main arms forming a "Y" shape and a set of branches radiating out from these main arms to make a fan shape.
-Fan trained trees need a set of horizontal wires for support and to guide the branches in the required direction.
-They also need appropriate summer pruning and training to maintain and develop the form.
-Depending on the rootstock a mature fan trained tree would require a height of 6-10ft (2-3m) and a span of 8-15ft (2.5-5m).
+A classical fan trained tree consists of a short clear trunk of no more than 45cm (18 inches) which splits into two main arms forming a "Y" shape and a set of branches radiating out from these main arms to make a fan shape.
+Depending on the rootstock a mature fan trained tree would require a height of 2-3m (6-10ft) and a span of 2.5-5m (8-15ft).
 Most types of fruit tree can be trained as fans.
+But they need appropriate summer pruning and training to maintain and develop the form.

 Fan trained tree options